PaulineCorblet/paulinecorblet.github.io/_teaching/2018-Intermediate-Microeconomics.md

 location: "Paris, France"
 ---

-I was a teaching assistant and course coordinator for the microeconomics course given by Prof. Eduardo Perez tp second year undergraduate students.
+I was a teaching assistant and course coordinator for the microeconomics course given by Prof. Eduardo Perez to second year undergraduate students.

 <!--
 Heading 1